Package 'RSDC'

 n

 Integer.
-Number of time steps to simulate.
+Number of time steps to simulate; must be at least 2.

 X